My non-sponsored, long-term review of Tempo.fit

 bonus round: the killer squat rack

-Tempo is ostensibly designed for heavy strength training, as opposed to systems like the Peloton Guide which does HIIT-style strength training, or cable-based systems that max out at relatively low weights (200lb, usually, which is low for most intermediate lifters on leg stuff like squats).
+Tempo is ostensibly designed for heavy strength training, as opposed to systems like the Peloton Guide which does HIIT-style strength training, or cable-based systems that max out at relatively low weights (200lb).
 There’s a problem with this, though – the Tempo system doesn’t seem built with heavy weight in mind.

 The prime culprit: the folding squat rack – officially released in 2020 – is not only wobbly and terror-inducing to use, but it has a max weight of something like 220 lbs (I lost the manual and the weight limit isn’t on Tempo’s website).
 A trainer actually scoffed when I told him the weight limit.
 The rack, being a sleek, folding easel-type thing, doesn’t have safeties either.